sameerppatil/traffic-sign-classifier/writeup.md

 ```
 #### 2. Dataset Summary & Exploration
 - In this step, we randomly choose a image and print out values for all 3 channels
-- We also show project how the image looks.
+![Randomly chosen input image][image1]
 #### 3. Design and Test a Model Architecture
 - In this section, we take LeNet as basic architecture and add a few layers to improve accuracy for German Traffic signs.
 - Before feeding the model with data, we pre-process the images.
 - Since machine learning model works in 'Garbage In, Garbage Out' model, its important that fed data is free from any irregularities such as impossible data combinations or missing values.
 If not, feeding such data to model and using such model to predict images would result in misleading results.
 [Source: Pre-processing-Wikipedia](https://en.wikipedia.org/wiki/Data_pre-processing)
-- For this project, we convert the image to gray-scale.
+- For this project, we convert the image to grayscale.
 Converting images to gray-scale helps lowering the complexity associated with dealing color images.
+![Grayscaled image][image2]
 - These grayscale converted image are now fed into histogram equalization stage in order to enhance the contrast in each image.
+![Histogram equalization][image3]
 - After pre-processing images, data is fed to neural network of following architecture.

 | Layer                 |     Description                               |